anroots/kohana-commoneer/guide/commoneer/index.md

 Commoneer Version 2.0
 =====================

+N.B!
+The guide is not up to date.

 Commoneer provides commonly used helpers, methods and classes that the author saw fit to add to Kohana.
 The module extends several Kohana's built-in classes, providing additional functions and behaviour.